Ziwei89/FBOD-BCPL/README.md

        --input_img_num=5
 ```
 After running this script, two files, img_label_five_continuous_difficulty_train.txt and img_label_five_continuous_difficulty_val.txt, will be generated in the TrainFramework/dataloader/ directory.

+**<font color=red>Special NOTE：</font>If running shuffle_txt_lines.py sets a random seed, then subsequent training, testing, and inference must all set the same random seed, otherwise the file will not be found or it will run incorrectly.**

 ### (3) Prepare the classes txt file
 Create a folder named "model_data" under the "TrainFramework/" directory, and then create a file named "classes.txt" in the "TrainFramework/model_data/" directory.
 This file records the categories, such as:
 ```